 Mr. Daly has served as Anchiano’s Vice President of Clinical Operations since March 2018 and brings more than a decade of experience and an ample network of synergetic relationships to his role.
 Mr. Daly joined Anchiano from ARIAD Pharmaceuticals, where he most recently served as the Vice President of Clinical Operations.
 Sean led the clinical operations group at ARIAD for five years, building upon various operational roles held at ARIAD since 2004.
 In addition to his experience at ARIAD, he has held positions with Wyeth Research (formerly Genetics Institute) and Agouron Pharmaceuticals.
 Sean is a graduate of the University of California at San Diego where he received his B.S. in Biochemistry and Cell Biology.

-Mr. Roshan has served as Anchiano’s Head of Business Development since May 2019.
+Mr. Roshan has served as our Head of Business Development since May 2019.
+Mr. Roshan leads the development of strategic partnerships and spearheaded the licensing transaction surrounding our pan-RAS and PDE10/β-catenin programs.
 Mr. Roshan joined Anchiano Therapeutics from Curis, Inc., an anti-cancer biotechnology company, where he served as Head of Corporate Development and was responsible for overseeing all aspects of the company’s corporate and business development strategy.
 Prior to that, he led the partial spin-off of the R&D division of Baxter Biosciences into Baxalta.
 While at Baxalta, he was also responsible for several product launches and oversaw valuation and long range planning for the hemophilia portfolio, which grossed roughly $4 billion in annual sales prior to Baxalta’s merger with Shire PLC.
 Mr. Roshan has also held roles of increasing responsibility at Ironwood Pharmaceuticals, Takeda US, Millennium Pharmaceuticals, and Genzyme.
 Mr. Roshan received his M.Sc. in finance and his M.B.A. from Kelley School of Business at Indiana University, and his B.Sc. in biotechnology from Northeastern University.